chinamike65/hugo-tuolesi/content/book3/book3en.md

 Moreover, evil friends often harm others, and even some evil friends are murderers and terrorists, and such friends are even more unacceptable.

-This time I went to Europe to teach the Dharma, and some Catholics invited me to go.
+Once I went to Europe to teach the Dharma, and some Catholics invited me to go.
 They believe in Buddhism and God.
 We may find it strange.
 Even so, as long as you keep listening to it, after a long time, you will be absorbed by the Three Treasures.
 Gradually, you will become pure faith in the Three Jewels.

 In any case, there is a difference between those who have faith and those who do not.
 No matter which religion, they all exhort people to do good things and not to do evil things.
 This is the same.